VictorGoubet/techsage/README.md

 <br>

-## Docker (WiP) 🐋
+## Docker 🐋

-To install TechSage using the provided Docker image:
+Lazy to setup everything ?
+Just use the dedicated docker image:

 ```bash
 docker run -d -v ollama:/root/.ollama -p 8501:8501 victorgoubet/techsage:latest
 ```

-*This will run in CPU only mode.
-To use GPU, install the [NVIDIA Container Toolkit⁠](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installation).*

 Then, open your browser and go to:

 ```bash
 http://localhost:8501
 ```

+*This will run in CPU only mode.
+To use GPU, install the [NVIDIA Container Toolkit⁠](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installation).*

 ---